kobarasukimaro/auto-pokemon-friendly-competition-notifier/README.md

 Details will be posted on each page.
 Be sure to start by preparing the [common-resources](https://github.com/kobarasukimaro/auto-pokemon-friendly-competition-notifier/tree/main/common-resources).

 - Build [common-resources](https://github.com/kobarasukimaro/auto-pokemon-friendly-competition-notifier/tree/main/common-resources)

+Below are the functions to be tweeted.
+Please build only what you need for each.

 - Build [general-notifier](https://github.com/kobarasukimaro/auto-pokemon-friendly-competition-notifier/tree/main/general-notifier)
 - Build [competition-notifier](https://github.com/kobarasukimaro/auto-pokemon-friendly-competition-notifier/tree/main/competition-notifier)
 - Build [summary-notifier](https://github.com/kobarasukimaro/auto-pokemon-friendly-competition-notifier/tree/main/summary-notifier)